Changing GST Basis in Xero Post Conversion

 Once you’ve changed the GST accounting method, you may need to make an adjustment so your Activity Statement is correct.

-For each quarter from when the transactional history commences in Xero, you will need to compare the MYOB and Xero BAS Report and make compensating adjustments to ensure that the figures in Xero match the data in MYOB.
-If GST adjustments have been captured in the quarter you could amend the existing adjustments alternatively please see below:
+For each quarter from when the transactional history commences in Xero, you will need to compare the source and Xero BAS Reports and make compensating adjustments to ensure that the figures in Xero match the data in the source.
+If GST adjustments have been captured in the quarter you are reviewing you could amend the existing adjustments instead of creating a new manual journal:

 As per Xero's Help Centre To record the adjustment in Xero: